WLHQ/godot_ios_plugin_template/README.md

 # WARNING BRANCH IS EXPERIMENTAL

 This branch of the repo has features that may not work & outright break.
-Currently not tested.

 # Godot iOS Plugin template